 Daniel followed the months of the Jewish lunar calendar to give us 1290 days.
 In 3 ½ years, there are about 43 months of 30 days.

 But the Book of Revelation used the solar calendar of the Romans, to give us 42 months of 30 days, which was 1,260 days.

-These 1278 days began when the Bishop of Rome exalted himself as high as Christ in 193 AD, and they ended in 1471, when the Moravian Church escaped from his hand.3
+These 1278 days began when the Bishop of Rome exalted himself as high as Christ in 193 A.D., and ended in 1471, when the Moravian Church escaped from his hand.3

 - Dialogue with Tryphos, 32 ↩